2014 Kobanî protests: October

 On 7 October, Recep Tayyip Erdoğan said Kobanî would fall to ISIL, and the protests took up force.
 According to a witness' interview with Amnesty International the Justice and Development Party (AKP) led Municipality's bodyguards attacked protestors in Siirt on 7 October 2014.
-The same day, several members of the Islamist Hüda Par party were killed in Bağlar, Diyarbakır.
+The same day, several members of the Hüda Par, including Yasin Börü, were killed in Bağlar, Diyarbakır.
 As a counter measure to the protests, the authorities in Mardin province imposed a curfew in several districts.
 On 8 October Mark Lowen from the BBC reported that 19 people shall have died and that the Turkish authorities imposed curfews in several cities with a majorly Kurdish population.
 Protesters were met with tear gas and water cannons, and initially 12 people were killed.
 A total of 31 people were subsequent rioting up to 14 October.
 The protests came to an end after Abdullah Öcalan called for their termination from his prison on Imrali island.